Should I share my idea before applying for a patent?

 Is it safe to sell patent-pending products?

-To go from patent-pending to patented is no guarantee, especially when it comes to utility patent applications.
+To go from pending to patented is no guarantee, especially when it comes to utility patent applications.
 A business owner has to weigh the risks of early copycat products while the application is pending against the loss of business in waiting for the patent to be granted.
 Business considerations beyond IP rights may play a larger role in deciding when to initiate sales of patent-pending products.
 Selling patent-pending products after the filing date will not jeopardize the patent application so long as the disclosure in the application sufficiently covers what is being sold.

 Keep in mind that the vast majority of design patent applications are allowed.
-An owner of a pending design application may feel more confident about selling products earlier given the higher approval rate and shorter timeframe of design patent applications.
+An owner of a design patent application may feel more confident about selling products earlier given the higher approval rate and shorter timeframe of design patent applications.

 Latest posts by Vic Lin (see all)